Fencing & Outdoor Structures Calculators

 Open calculator →

-Which Fence Calculator Should You Use?
+Which Outdoor Structure Calculator Should You Use?

 How to Measure Fence Length (Corners, Runs, Gates, and Returns)

 Fence estimates start with accurate total length.
 Measure each straight run between corners, then add everything together.
-Don’t forget small “return” sections near a house, shed, or side gate—these are common reasons people under-estimate materials.
+Don’t forget small return sections near a house, shed, or side gate.
+These are common reasons people under-estimate materials.

 Practical measuring workflow